bvenkatakarthik/bvenkatakarthik.github.io/menu/about.md

 $${ \Large \boxed{\begin{aligned} &\textbf{MENTAL REACTIONS} \\ &\textbf{influence the Mind.} \end{aligned}} }$$

+“Truth is ever to be found in the simplicity, and not in the multiplicity and confusion of things.” - Newton.

 I am curious about the Nature and Purpose of **THE WORLD**.

 I am curious about the Brain, the foundation of Reality Experience and Intelligence.